Speedphoenix/Madalico/README.md

 # Madalico
-### A Google Apps script that will tell you when a specific part of a webpage has been changed
+### A Google Apps script that will tell you when a specific part of a web-page has been changed

 It will periodically fetch the web page you want, look at a specific element and will send you an email if that element was different the last time this script was executed